webonyx/graphql-php/docs/schema-definition.md

 - Invalid interface implementations
 - Other schema errors...

-Schema validation is supposed to be used in CLI commands or during build step of your app.
+Schema validation is supposed to be used in CLI commands or during a build step of your app.
 Don't call it in web requests in production.

 Usage example: